menu icon

 Apron Front

 • The way you cut your apron will depend on which princess apron you are making.
-For directions on cutting scallops for Belle and Ariel, the Cinderella Ball apron front, as well as creating the "tear" for the Cinderella apron, scroll to bottom of the post.
+For directions on cutting scallops for Belle and Ariel, the Cinderella Ball apron front, as well as creating the "tear" for the Cinderella apron, scroll to the bottom of the post.

 Note: I did not create an apron front for Elsa and Anna, but you can add one if you'd like.